 There are no food sources of bee pollen besides the pollen itself.

 Is Bee Pollen Safe?

-Bee pollen appears to be safe, at least when taken for a short term.
+Bee pollen appears to be safe for most people, at least when taken for a short term.
 But if you have pollen allergies, you may get more than you bargained for.
-Bee pollen can cause a serious allergic reaction -- including shortness of breath, hives, swelling, and anaphylaxis.
+Bee pollen (like ragweed or other plants, depending on where the bee pollen comes from) can cause a serious allergic reaction -- including itching, redness, shortness of breath, hives, swelling, and anaphylaxis.

-Bee pollen is not safe for pregnant women.
-A woman should also avoid using bee pollen if she is breastfeeding.
+Bee pollen is not safe for children or pregnant women.
+Women should also avoid using bee pollen if they are breastfeeding.

 Bee pollen may cause increased bleeding if taken with certain blood thinners like warfarin.
 Check with your doctor before taking bee pollen if you take any medications, over-the-counter medicines, or herbals.